Key Facts You Should Know About Austria's Weed Laws

 Is CBD Legal in Austria?

-Yes, hemp-derived CBD containing less than 0.3% THC is legal in Austria, and Austria has many shops and vending machines that sell CBD products, including CBD buds and prerolls.
+Yes, CBD containing less than 0.3% THC is legal in Austria, and Austria has many shops and vending machines that sell CBD products, including CBD buds and prerolls.